5l1v3r1/PMU/README.md

 	Startup >> Connect >> Send Key >> Authenticate >> Allow or deny socket

 	Put the rat.py in start-up as Root

+# Security
+	Everything is now being sent in plain text over the network.
+	Future versions will have AES-128 + SSL encryption and authentication.
+	Sofar, 'rm' commands are blocked by the RAT.

+## Pentest
+	Connect with the server and send COMMAND$<command> to the remote server.
+	This will trigger the command on all remote clients, forming a botnet.
+Amazing, but no.

+	In the future, pentest.py will be supplied.
+Stay tuned.